miketela/test/context_files/transform_context.md

 2.2. `SOBREGIRO_AT12` (Overdrafts) Processing
 Objective: To enrich the overdraft data by assigning the correct facility type (Tipo_Facilidad) and updating key dates from the master accounts file.
 Detailed Process (Logic):
-0. Pre‑clean: aplicar EEOR TABULAR (trim + colapso de espacios) antes de cualquier paso de Stage 2.
+0. Pre‑clean: apply EEOR TABULAR (trim + collapse multiple spaces) before any Stage 2 step.
 1. `Tipo_Facilidad` Assignment from `SOBREGIRO_AT12` (FIRST):
     * A JOIN is performed between the `SOBREGIRO_AT12` input and the `AT03_CREDITO` file.
     * Keys: `Numero_Prestamo` (from `SOBREGIRO_AT12`) ↔ num_cta (from `AT03_CREDITO`).
     * Rule:
         * If a record from `SOBREGIRO_AT12` finds a match in AT03_CREDITO, its `Tipo_Facilidad` is set to '01'.
         * If no match is found, its `Tipo_Facilidad` is set to '02'.
-2. Date Mapping from AT02_CUENTAS (sin inversión de día/mes):
+2. Date Mapping from AT02_CUENTAS (no day/month inversion):
     * A JOIN is performed between the SOBREGIRO_AT12 data (post-step 1) and the AT02_CUENTAS master file.
     * Keys: Id_Documento (from SOBREGIRO_AT12) ↔ identificacion_de_cuenta (from AT02_CUENTAS).
     * Mapping Rules:
         * If a match is found, Fecha_Ultima_Actualizacion is overwritten with the value from Fecha_inicio (from AT02_CUENTAS).
         * If a match is found, Fecha_Vencimiento is overwritten with the value from Fecha_Vencimiento (from AT02_CUENTAS).
-        * Dedup de AT02 previo al JOIN prioriza fechas más recientes; el parseo para ordenar asume día‑primero para resolver ambigüedad, pero las cadenas copiadas se conservan tal cual (sin re‑formato).
+        * Pre‑JOIN dedup of AT02 prioritizes the most recent dates; parsing for ordering assumes day‑first to resolve ambiguity, but copied strings are preserved as‑is (no re‑formatting).
         * If no match is found, the original date values in the record are kept.
     * Incidence Reporting:
         * Any record whose dates are modified during the "Date Mapping" step is exported to a dedicated incident file.